-Protect Granite Staters’ Voter Data
+Protect Granite Staters’ from Random Voter Audits

-Tell your State Senator to Oppose HB 1062
+Tell the Governor to Oppose HB 1062

 There is no evidence of widespread non-citizen voting in New Hampshire.
 HB 1062 fuels misinformation and undermines trust instead of improving election security.
 This bill would give the Secretary of State broad authority to conduct random audits of voters’ citizenship status after they are already registered to vote.